German Shepherd Rescue of Sacramento Valley

 The Fonsecas approached their neighbors and offered to exercise Pepper and give him some time outside his crate.
 The neighbors agreed, and soon the Fonsecas were walking Pepper daily.

-The Fonsecas convinced their neighbors to let GSRSV find Pepper a new home, and in on April 23 brought him all the way out from Vallejo to my place in Pleasant Grove for me to evaluate him.
+The Fonsecas convinced their neighbors to let GSRSV find Pepper a new home, and on April 23, 2012, brought him all the way out from Vallejo to my place in Pleasant Grove for me to evaluate him.
 Along the way, they convinced their neighbor to let Pepper stay on a long lead rather than in the crate, and had the neighbors bring him to a clinic for his vaccinations.

 As time went on, the Fonsecas grew very fond of Pepper, and couldn't bear to even return him to their neighbors' yard to put him back on the lead.
 Though the Fonseca's yard is not that big, and though they have several indoor cats that Pepper clearly would go after given the chance, they went ahead and brought him into their yard full time.
 They had Pepper neutered at their expense, and even purchased a chain link kennel to keep him in at night.

-On July 13, Seth Heesy of North Lake Tahoe adopted Pepper.
+On July 13, 2012, Seth Heesy of North Lake Tahoe adopted Pepper.
 The Fonsecas sent Pepper (now named Logan) off with well over $200 worth of food, supplements, toys and bedding.
 Logan is now living a dream life of hiking, swimming, and going most everywhere with his new owner in the mountains.

 Many people, especially those with cats, would have been afraid to take on a "project" like Pepper.
 The Fonsecas not only had the fortitude to work with their neighbors, but were willing to give Pepper a temporary home to build his muscles back up, in spite of the fact that he did not get along with their cats.